|

 Understanding Childhood Trauma

 Many people have traumatic experiences growing up.
-This trauma comes in many forms, from the death of a parent or exposure to life-threatening natural disasters to abuse or exploitation.
-Particularly for those with a history of trauma, it’s important to understand how unresolved experiences can affect the individual long-term.
+Particularly for those with a history of trauma, it’s important to understand how unresolved experiences can have a long-term effect.

 The National Child Traumatic Stress Network lists 12 common types of childhood trauma.
 These include: